Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 ## Shut down workers

-After you have disabled the execution of workers, see [Disable execution of workers](#disable-execution-of-workers), it may be necessary to stop the current execution of the queue for workers that are currently running.
+After you have disabled the execution of workers, it may be necessary to stop the current execution of the queue for workers that are currently running.
 In this case, you can shut down a single worker or shut down all workers at once.

-If you enable the execution of workers again, it will be start again after about 1 minute.
+If you have enabled the execution of workers again, it will be started after about 1 minute.
 Any workers that were previously stopped will also be restarted so that no data is lost.

 ### Shut down single worker